Purity and 2-Calabi-Yau categories: Applications

 \end{proposition} Applying Proposition \ref{intr_pur} and the above proposition we deduce the following \begin{proposition} The complex $(\Hit \!p)_!\ul{\BQ}_{\FM^{\Dol}_{r,d}(C)}$ is pure. \end{proposition} The following is our main theorem on the mixed Hodge structure of moduli stacks of Higgs sheaves. \begin{theorem} Let $C$ be a smooth connected complex projective curve and let $\FM^{\Dol}_{r,d}(C)$ denote the stack of semistable rank $r$ and degree $d$ Higgs sheaves on $C$.
-Then the mixed Hodge structure on

-is pure. \end{theorem} This deals with case [3] of Theorem \ref{thm:purity_absolute}, and thus completes the proof.
+Then the mixed Hodge structure on $\HO^{\BM}(\FM^{\Dol}_{r,d}(C),\BQ)$ is pure. \end{theorem} This deals with case (3) of Theorem \ref{thm:purity_absolute}, and thus completes the proof.
 Note that this result does not follow directly from Theorem \ref{prop_cor}, since the coarse moduli space of Higgs sheaves $\CM^{\Dol}_{r,d}(C)$ is not projective.

 \begin{proof}[Proof of Theorem \ref{Higgs_pure}] By Proposition \ref{Higgs_loc_pur}, the complex $p_!\ul{\BQ}_{\FM^{\Dol}_{r,d}(C)}$ is pure.
 By \eqref{callback} it is enough to show that

 is pure for every $i\in\mathbb{Z}$. \smallbreak We fix the class $H=3F+Z\in\NS(\overline{S})_{\BR}$, where $F=\overline{\pi}^{-1}(p)$ for some point $p\in C$, and $Z\subset\Tot(\omega_C)= S\subset \overline{S}$ is the zero section.
 Set $Q(t)=(2g+1)rt+d+(1-g)r$.
 Via the BNR correspondence we have the Cartesian diagram